-The Good Oil was honoured last week with the Bishop Phillip Kennedy Memorial Award for Overall Excellence in a Catholic Publication, at the 2019 Australasian Catholic Press Association (ACPA) Awards.
+The Good Oil was honoured last week with the Bishop Philip Kennedy Memorial Award for Overall Excellence in a Catholic Publication, at the 2019 Australasian Catholic Press Association (ACPA) Awards.

 The annual ACPA awards, which recognise excellence in Catholic magazines, newspapers and digital publications across Australia, New Zealand and the Pacific, also honoured The Good Oil with ‘Best Online Publication’, ‘Best Column’ written by Sister Patty Fawkner, and articles contributed by writers Debra Vermeer and Ashleigh Green.

 Feedback from the judges, for the Bishop Philip Kennedy Memorial Award for Overall Excellence in a Catholic Publication, read: “The Good Oil stood out not only among other on-line publication entries but also the print winners – as deserving as they were.

 “This publication is true to its mission of aiming to ‘nourish the spirit’, stimulate thinking’ and encourage reflection and dialogue about contemporary issues from a Good Samaritan perspective’.